-Figure 1 - The designated Belmont Rural Neighbourhood Plan area
+Figure 1 - The designated Belmont Rural Neighbourhood Plan area.

-- 1.3 The Parish of Belmont Rural was established in April 2000, and from May 2015 became a Ward within its own right. - 1.4 The parish is divided by the A465.
+- 1.3 The Parish of Belmont Rural was established in April 2000, and from May 2015 is now a Ward within its right. - 1.4 The parish is divided by the A465, one- third of the houses to the south and two-thirds to the north.
 There is a clear distinction from the urban to the rural.
-The last properties on Dorchester Way mark the end of the urban boundary as the open fields and parklands surrounding Home Farm and Belmont Parklands stretches out to the west. - 1.5 Facilities include Belmont Community Centre (incorporating a small public library 1) and Northolme Community Centre.
-Other local services and facilities include a doctor's surgery, a health centre and a pharmacy (all near the Belmont Community Centre) and on the A465 is a Tesco supermarket, the Three Counties Hotel and a McDonalds.
+The last properties on Dorchester Way mark the end of the urban boundary as the open fields and parklands surrounding Home Farm and Belmont Parklands stretches out to the west.